Assessments

 Assessment 2: In-Class Test 1 (20%) — 22 April

-Covers material from weeks 1–6 (causal diagrams, confounding, ATE, effect modification).
+Covers material from weeks 1–6 (causal questions, causal diagrams, confounding, average treatment effect (ATE), effect modification).
 Test duration is 50 minutes.
 The allocated time is 1 hour 50 minutes.
-Required: pen/pencil.
+Required: pen/pencil and one A4 sheet of notes.
 No devices permitted.

 Test Location